 - Every master's programme has a small number of MSc thesis examiners perhaps only one.
-With a small number of examiners per programme an examiner can get a decent overview over the produced theses and their quality. - Before students start work on a thesis they have to write a short proposal, which needs to be approved by the relevant master's programme coordinator(s).
+With a small number of examiners per programme an examiner can get a decent overview over the produced theses and their quality. - Before students start work on a thesis they have to write a proposal, which needs to be approved by the relevant master's programme coordinator(s) and (at least) one examiner.
 These proposals can only be handed in at set dates, once per study period (unless an exemption from this rule is warranted).
-The idea is that the coordinators should be more strict than before when approving proposals, so that projects that are likely to lead to poor results are filtered out early.
+The idea is that projects that are likely to lead to poor

+Are set dates too inflexible?
+Is it good to concentrate the work of MPCs and examiners? results should be filtered out early.
 Proposals must meet certain criteria that are listed in Section 3.5.